The NutshellEverything you really need to know is on this page.

 Add your event to this list of outfits I've worked with: Bhakti Fest, Celebrity Cruise Lines, San Francisco Bicycle Coalition, the Wanderlust Festival, The Sustainable Living Roadshow, High Sierra Music Festival.

 CyclistsErnest Michaux invented the modern bicycle pedal and cranks in 1861.
 The human body is similar, with joint systems like Ball & Socket (hips & shoulders), Saddle (carpometacarpal joint at base of thumb) , Ellipsoid (knees & wrists) and others.Bikes and bodies both need maintenance.Swedish, Sports & Deep Tissue massage are indispensably good for cyclists.
 Increased joint range of motion, increased flexibility and increased elimination of exercise waste products like lactic acid are but three benefits.
 These are in addition to well-known benefits like relaxation, optimal blood flow and release of happiness-creating endorphins.Big Hand Massage for Cyclists.
-Available in sessions of 60 minutes ($100) and 90 minutes ($120).
+Available in sessions of 60 minutes ($150), 90 minutes ($180) and 120 minutes ($220).
 A hybrid of several massage modalities, eminently enjoyable, and set to the sound of killer music.Members of the San Francisco Bicycle Coalition!
-Show your membership card for $20 OFF any 90 minute session, or $10 off any 60 minute session.Location: 3 minutes from 16th Street BART if you pedal fast.
+Show your membership card for $20 OFF any session.Location: 4 minutes from 16th Street BART if you pedal fast.

 What Is Reiki?Let's introduce Reiki with a seemingly unrelated topic: The water crystal studies of Masaru Emoto.